n-hiroshi/sphg2/README.md

 For more information, please read :
 * J. Chem. inf .Model.
 2020, 60, 2073-2081.
 * J. Chem.
 Inf.
 Model.
 2021, 61, 3348–3360.
-* The clustering and Visulalization of SPhGs is under review.
+* A manuscript about a method of clustering and visulalizing SPhGs is under review.

 ## Getting Started